AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/events.md

 |`name`|The display name or human-readable name of the product|
 |`productImageUrl`|Main image URL of the product|

-## (Beta) Back office events
+## Back office events

->[!NOTE]
->
->For merchants already enrolled in our back office beta program, you have access to back office events.
-If you would like to participate in the back office beta program, contact [drios@adobe.com](mailto:drios@adobe.com).

-The back office events contain information about the status of an order, such as if an order was placed, cancelled, refunded, or shipped.
+The back office events contain information about the status of an order, such as if an order was placed, cancelled, refunded, shipped, or completed.
 The data these server-side events collect show a 360 view of the shopper order.
 This can help merchants better target or analyze the entire order status when developing marketing campaigns.
 For example, you can spot trends in certain product categories that perform well at different times of the year.
 Such as, winter clothes that sell better during colder months or certain product colors that shoppers are interested in over the years.
 In addition, order status data can help you calculate lifetime customer value by understanding a shopper's propensity to convert based on previous orders.

 ### orderPlaced